 The process takes 3 to 4 months and is led by a team from across PHE's Health Improvement Directorate.

 A proof of concept was undertaken in 2017 followed by a pilot programme.
 The first two evidence syntheses have now been completed and will be published here on the Knowledge and Library Services website in due course.
 These focus on the effectiveness of school-based lessons in influencing mental health and emotional wellbeing and smoke-free outdoor places.
-Each will be accompanied by a blog announcing their publication.
-Others will follow and we will seek feedback and evaluate the pilot at the end of 2018/19.

 The topics for the pilot programme were chosen by PHE policy and health improvement staff based on their knowledge of current evidence gaps.
 In the longer term we plan to establish a request service, aligned with PHE local Knowledge and Intelligence service’s data request service and the literature search service provided by PHE’s Knowledge and Library Services Team.